 What to wear

-Loose items will not be allowed on the rides, so, leave your jewellery, watch and accessories in the lockers.
+Adventure Cove has a dress code that states what are allowed and not allowed in the water.
+Loose items will not be allowed on the rides, so, leave your jewelry, watch and accessories in the lockers.

 What to bring